ktorn/completium-landing/docs/dapp-tools/tools9.md

 It is possible to execute several transactions in one operation.

-For example in the <Link to='/docs/dex/'>DEX</Link> DApp, the exchange process requires calling two contracts: the *FA 1.2* and the *DEX*.
-The following code illustrate how to execute that:
+For example in the <Link to='/docs/dapp-dex/'>DEX</Link> DApp, the exchange process requires calling two contracts: the *FA 1.2* and the *DEX*.
+The following code illustrates how to execute that:

 ```js
 // FA 1.2 transaction definition